We Analyzed the Future Direction of Energous Corporation (WATT), Here is What We Found

-Energous Corporation (NASDAQ:WATT) went down by -6.57% from its latest closing price compared to the recent 1-year high of $7.69.
-The company’s stock price has collected -10.18% of loss in the last five trading sessions.
-Press Release reported on 06/09/21 that Thinking about buying stock in The GEO Group, Orbital Energy, Clover Health, Clovis Oncology, or Energous Corp?
+Energous Corporation (NASDAQ:WATT) went down by -5.73% from its latest closing price compared to the recent 1-year high of $7.69.
+The company’s stock price has collected -8.86% of loss in the last five trading sessions.
+Press Release reported on 07/09/21 that Stephen R. Rizzone to Retire as President and CEO of Energous Corporation

 >> 7 Top Picks for the Post-Pandemic Economy <<